DCMLab/probabilistic_harmony_model/README.md

 the remaining subcorpora are work in progress and therefore not public.

 The dataset has been preprocessed using `preprocess_dcml.py`.
-A list of used pieces is recorded in `preprocess_dmcl.log`.
+A list of used pieces is recorded in `data/preprocess_dmcl.txt`.
 The processed chord data can be found in `data/dcml.tsv`.

 ### EWLD